The ultimate ISO 9001 overview: quality management systems

 The first three clauses of ISO 9001:2015 are scope, normative references and terms.

-These are information clauses rather than clauses that outline particular actions or major requirements.
-Additionally, these clauses highlight the basic tenants of a high-value quality management system.
+These are information clauses, rather than clauses that outline particular actions or major requirements.
+These clauses highlight the basic tenets of a functional quality management system.

-The terms and definitions section outlines the rudimentary vocabulary and definitions from ISO 9001:2015.
+The terms and definitions section in Clause 3 outlines the rudimentary vocabulary and definitions from ISO 9001:2015.

 Terms that you'll need to know to fully understand the basics behind 9001:2015 include ISO, standards, asset inventory, management, management system, policy, process approach, and quality management, among others.

 ISO 9001:2015 defines the QMS as "an organization's system which implements policies and objectives into the processes that help improve a standard of quality."